Duckhorn Portfolio (NYSE:NAPA) Releases Earnings Results, Beats Estimates By $0.04 EPS

 Duckhorn Portfolio (NYSE:NAPA – Get Rating) announced its quarterly earnings data on Thursday.
 The company reported $0.17 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.13 by $0.04, MarketWatch Earnings reports.
 Duckhorn Portfolio had a return on equity of 8.15% and a net margin of 17.02%.
 During the same quarter in the previous year, the company earned $0.09 EPS.
 Duckhorn Portfolio updated its FY 2022 guidance to $0.59-$0.62 EPS.

-In related news, insider Pete Przybylinski sold 5,914 shares of the firm’s stock in a transaction that occurred on Monday, May 16th.
-The shares were sold at an average price of $20.02, for a total transaction of $118,398.28.
-Following the completion of the sale, the insider now owns 454,432 shares of the company’s stock, valued at $9,097,728.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Sean B.A.
-Sullivan sold 2,400 shares of Duckhorn Portfolio stock in a transaction that occurred on Wednesday, May 11th.
-The stock was sold at an average price of $20.00, for a total transaction of $48,000.00.
-Following the completion of the sale, the insider now directly owns 182,416 shares of the company’s stock, valued at approximately $3,648,320.
-The disclosure for this sale can be found here.
-Insiders have sold 49,175 shares of company stock valued at $965,569 in the last three months.
-3.70% of the stock is owned by insiders.
+Several analysts recently issued reports on the company.
+Zacks Investment Research cut Duckhorn Portfolio from a “buy” rating to a “hold” rating in a research note on Thursday, May 12th.
+Evercore ISI assumed coverage on Duckhorn Portfolio in a research note on Monday, March 14th.
+They issued a “buy” rating and a $26.00 target price on the stock.
+Royal Bank of Canada raised Duckhorn Portfolio from a “sector perform” rating to an “outperform” rating and set a $23.00 target price on the stock in a research note on Monday, March 28th.
+Finally, Barclays lifted their price objective on Duckhorn Portfolio from $19.00 to $20.00 and gave the company an “equal weight” rating in a research report on Tuesday, March 15th.
+Two analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of $24.11.

-A number of analysts have recently weighed in on NAPA shares.
-Evercore ISI started coverage on shares of Duckhorn Portfolio in a report on Monday, March 14th.
-They set a “buy” rating and a $26.00 target price for the company.
-Zacks Investment Research lowered shares of Duckhorn Portfolio from a “buy” rating to a “hold” rating in a report on Thursday, May 12th.
-Royal Bank of Canada upgraded shares of Duckhorn Portfolio from a “sector perform” rating to an “outperform” rating and set a $23.00 target price for the company in a report on Monday, March 28th.
-Finally, Barclays increased their target price on shares of Duckhorn Portfolio from $19.00 to $20.00 and gave the stock an “equal weight” rating in a report on Tuesday, March 15th.
-Two investment analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and an average price target of $24.11.
+A number of institutional investors and hedge funds have recently made changes to their positions in NAPA.
+Royal Bank of Canada raised its holdings in shares of Duckhorn Portfolio by 24.9% during the second quarter.
+Royal Bank of Canada now owns 4,299 shares of the company’s stock worth $94,000 after purchasing an additional 857 shares during the last quarter.
+Morgan Stanley acquired a new stake in shares of Duckhorn Portfolio in the first quarter valued at about $136,000.
+Quantbot Technologies LP acquired a new stake in shares of Duckhorn Portfolio in the first quarter valued at about $185,000.
+Toroso Investments LLC boosted its position in Duckhorn Portfolio by 23.2% during the first quarter.
+Toroso Investments LLC now owns 11,646 shares of the company’s stock worth $212,000 after acquiring an additional 2,191 shares during the last quarter.
+Finally, HighTower Advisors LLC boosted its position in Duckhorn Portfolio by 27.4% during the first quarter.
+HighTower Advisors LLC now owns 11,824 shares of the company’s stock worth $213,000 after acquiring an additional 2,545 shares during the last quarter.
+Institutional investors own 95.72% of the company’s stock.

 The Duckhorn Portfolio, Inc produces and sells wines in North America.
 It offers wines under a portfolio of brands, including Duckhorn Vineyards, Decoy, Kosta Browne, Goldeneye, Paraduxx, Calera, Migration, Canvasback, Greenwing, and Postmark.
 The company sells wines to distributors, and directly to retail accounts and consumers.